 Pictures are your potential guest’s very first impression and that means they’re pretty important.
+Construct a lasting image of the property in the guests mind so they cannot walk away.

 It is a fact that does not need information, listings with better photos get booked more frequently.